Oedipus complex: Background

 Modern productions of Sophocles' play were staged in Paris and Vienna in the 19th century and were phenomenally successful in the 1880s and 1890s.
 The Austrian neurologist Sigmund Freud (1856–1939) attended.
-In his book The Interpretation of Dreams, first published in 1899, he proposes that an Oedipal desire is a universal, psychological phenomenon innate (phylogenetic) to human beings, and the cause of much unconscious guilt.
+In his book The Interpretation of Dreams, first published in 1899, he proposes that an Oedipal desire is a universal psychological phenomenon innate (phylogenetic) to human beings, and the cause of much unconscious guilt.

 Freud believed that the Oedipal sentiment has been inherited through the millions of years it took for humans to evolve from apes.
-He based this on his analysis of his feelings attending the play, his anecdotal observations of neurotic or normal children, and on the fact that Oedipus Rex was effective on both ancient and modern audiences.
+His view of its universality was based on his clinical observation of neurotic or normal children, his analysis of his own response to Oedipus Rex, and on the fact that the play was effective on both ancient and modern audiences.
 Freud describes the Oedipus myth's timeless appeal thus:

 His destiny moves us only because it might have been ours — because the Oracle laid the same curse upon us before our birth as upon him.
 It is the fate of all of us, perhaps, to direct our first sexual impulse towards our mother and our first hatred and our first murderous wish against our father.
 Our dreams convince us that this is so.